omoerbeek/e2pv/README.md

 close to their maximum capacity.
 By default, the script aggragtes data from the inverters and sends a single record to PVOutput every 10 minutes.
+If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.

+# Extra state information
+Enecsys inverters report state information to the gateway.
+This state information can be reported to PVOutput.
+This is a donation only feature.
+Currently three values are sent: v7 is the count of inverters producing more than zero power, v8 is the count of inverters with state 0, 1 or 3 and v9 is the count of inverters with a state unequal to 0, 1 or 3.
+It is possible to create alerts based on these.
+A typcal alert would trigger on a v9 being 1 or higher.
+See http://www.drijf.net/enecsys/extendeddata.jpg for an example configuration.

 # Optional MySQL support
 php needs to be installed with the mysqli extension enabled.